lengning/PCA-wrapper/README.md

 The 7th term defines whether X11 should be enabled/disabled.
 Default is T. If it is specified as F, figures won't be generated in console.
 The pair wise scatter plots will still be generated as a pdf file.

-The 8th term defines whether a user wants projected PCA.
-For example, plot PCA of single cell data using bulk loadings.
+The 8th term defines whether a user wants projected PCA plot.
+For example, projected PCA plot of single cell data using bulk loadings. (default is F).

-The 9th term indicates the name of input data that a user wants to obtain PCA plot (single cell file should be here)
+The 9th term indicates the name of input data that a user wants to project (e.g. single cell file)